Union Bank of Nigeria: Overview

 Following the banking crisis in 2009 and the intervention of the CBN via Asset Management Company of Nigeria (AMCON), the bank was recapitalised in 2012 with an injection of $500 million by Union Global Partners Limited (UGPL), a consortium of local and international investors.
-UGPL acquired 65% of the bank’s shareholding, and in the last quarter of 2014, AMCON’s remaining 20% stake in the bank was acquired by Atlas Mara.
+UGPL acquired 65% of the bank's shareholding, and in the last quarter of 2014, AMCON's remaining 20% stake in the bank was acquired by Atlas Mara.

 In December 2021, the Bank announced that it had received a notification of an agreement by UGPL, Atlas Mara Limited and other majority shareholders to divest shareholding in Union Bank to Titan Trust Bank.
 Majority shareholders in Union Bank transferred an aggregate of 93.41% of the issued share capital of Union Bank held to Titan Bank.
 After receiving all regulatory approval, the transaction was completed in June 2022, and there was a subsequent change of control.
 Titan Trust Bank became the majority shareholder in Union Bank.
-(Titan Trust Bank is majority owned by TGI Group, a Nigerian conglomerate).
+(Titan Trust Bank is majority owned by the TGI Group, a conglomerate based in Nigeria).

 The acquisition of the Shares triggered the statutory and regulatory requirement for Titan Trust Bank to execute a mandatory take-over offer (MTO) to the other shareholders of Union Bank in November 2022 and, subsequently, a squeeze out of minority shareholders through a scheme of arrangement in May 2023.
 Consequent to the acquisition of all the shares in Union Bank of Nigeria, an application to delist Union Bank of Nigeria Plc shares from the Nigerian Stock Exchange was filed, and the application was granted in November 2023.

 Following a court-ordered meeting of shareholders on 28 December 2023 and subsequent sanctioning of the scheme, the official merger process between Union Bank of Nigeria and Titan Trust Bank was concluded, with Union Bank of Nigeria existing as the surviving entity.